 And remember, Don’t look to the left, don’t look to the right

-just follow that strait old line…
+just follow that straight old line…

 Water is a powerful solvent.
-Using your ratio of water to dose of coffee correctly, is possibly the most powerful tool you have, and typically the most under utilised.
+Using your ratio of water to dose of coffee correctly is possibly the most powerful tool you have, and typically the most under utilised.

-Espresso Ratio ranges from 1:1 for a very dark roast to 1:5 for a very light roast.
+The espresso Ratio ranges from 1:1 for a very dark roast to 1:5 for a very light roast.

 At the other end of the roast spectrum if you have a very light roast and try using a fixed 1:2 or 1:3 ratio you will have put through far too little water, under extracting.
 No amount of grind adjustment can compensate, and you will make a sour coffee.
-Which is why most people simply don’t even try light roasts on espresso, and use filter methods.
-But they are missing out, because you can have some wonderful taste experiences with light roasts when they are extracted properly.
+This is why most people simply don’t even try light roasts on espresso, and use filter methods.
+But they are missing out because you can have some wonderful taste experiences with light roasts when they are extracted properly.

 Dose means the weight of dry ground coffee.

-When changing the Ratios across the 150 point Roast Spectrum, it is really useful to also change the Espresso Dose.
+When changing the Ratios across the 150-point Roast Spectrum, it is really useful to also change the Espresso Dose.

 For example, with a very light roast with a 1:5 ratio, a 14g dose produces a just manageable 70g yield of espresso.
 If you used a larger 20g dose, you would need a massive 100g which exceeds the brew chamber of devices such as the Flair 58.
 It is much easier to achieve high ratios when you reduce the dose.

 With a very dark roast with a 1:1 ratio, increasing the dose to 25g keeps the yield up at 25g.